alclopes/ocps3taskrest/README.md

 In addition to best practices and care pointed out in other projects, remember that:

 1. When using S3 to store static files we must remember to include their update to the automatic continuous update process.
+2. Docker using Hyper-V not work in Win10 Home, you can install Docker Toolbox, which uses Oracle Virtual Box.

 [Back to top](#top)